Why is this important?

 Right to accompany to ante-natal appointments

-From 1 October, if you’re the husband or partner of a pregnant woman, you will be able to accompany her to up to two ante-natal appointments.
+If you’re the husband or partner of a pregnant woman, you will be able to accompany her to up to two ante-natal appointments.
 You will also be entitled to do so if you’re surrogate parents who meet the conditions for, and intend to apply for, a parental order for the child born through a surrogacy arrangement.

 You will be able to take unpaid leave for up to two of the woman’s ante-natal appointments, with a maximum of 6 hours and 30 minutes for each appointment.
 This right applies to employees from the first day of their employment and to some agency workers.